 Crisis Communications in action

-Whispir’s Unified Communications platform was selected to overcome these challenges, providing a system which helps in planning for and automating the incident management lifecycle.
+Whispir’s Unified Communications platform was selected to overcome these challenges, providing a system that helps in planning for and automating the incident management lifecycle.

 Summary – The Best Defence is a Good Offence